gnoliyil/fuchsia/docs/contribute/governance/api_council.md

 council member responsible for that area, but any council member can approve the change if the responsible council member is unavailable.

 Before being merged, every change that modifies the Fuchsia API Surface must receive an API-Review+1 from a member of [api-council@fuchsia.dev][api-council-group] in addition to the usual Code-Review+2.
-The same person can provide both API-Review+1 and Code-Review+2 for a given change, but someone cannot give their own CLs API-Review+1.
+The same person can provide both API-Review+1 and Code-Review+2 for a given change.
 See [Review Labels][review-labels] for documentation about this Gerrit feature.
+Members of the API council cannot give their own CLs API-Review+1, unless those changes are minor and uncontroversial (e.g., documentation changes).
+Even so, independent review from a second council member is encouraged.

 For small API changes, especially incremental refinements to existing APIs, a code review is usually sufficient for an API reviewer to give the change